blockworks-com/migrateAzDevOps/README.md

 ### Update Script Variables

 1. Notepad migrateDevOps.ps1
-a.
-Update $sourceOrganization (at top of file)
+    * Update $sourceOrganization (at top of file)
-b.
-Update $targetOrganization (at top of file)
+    * Update $targetOrganization (at top of file)
-c.
-Update $projects (at top of file)
+    * Update $projects (at top of file)

 ## Run script

 1. Open Powershell window.
 Replace <sourcePAT> and <targetPAT> with the actual PAT strings
 2. Powershell.exe -ExecutionPolicy Bypass -File ./migrateDevOps.ps1 <sourcePAT> <targetPAT>
-a.
-Monitor the console for errors until it’s done
+    * Monitor the console for errors until it’s done
 3. Verify target is correct
 4. Clean up by removing migration process on Source Azure DevOps.
-a.
-Go to your project and change the process to back to Agile or Scrum
+    * Go to your project and change the process to back to Agile or Scrum
-b.
-Right click "Agile-migration" and delete.
+    * Right click "Agile-migration" and delete.
-c.
-Right click "Scrum-migration" and delete.
+    * Right click "Scrum-migration" and delete.
-d.
-You can ignore CMMI since it’s probably not used.
+    * You can ignore CMMI since it’s probably not used.
 8. Clean up project on Target Azure DevOps
-a.
-Go to your project and change the process to back to Agile or Scrum
+    * Go to your project and change the process to back to Agile or Scrum
 9. Inherited processes can be removed after all the migrations are complete

 ## Caution